April 11-15 is the 2016 National Work Zone Awareness Week.

-- Since 2000, 16 MoDOT employees have been killed in the line of duty.
+Since 2000, 17 MoDOT employees have been killed in the line of duty.

 The best defense in a work zone crash, or any crash, is a seat belt.

 Here are a few tools to help keep you safe and informed:

 The Traveler Information Map lets you see active work zones before you get in your car so you can plan your trip accordingly.